wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

 1. You'll need programatic access to our AWS account.

-   1. Ask a team member to create you an AWS IAM user and login to it.
+   1. Ask a team member to create you an AWS IAM user and log into it.

    1. Follow [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)
       to create an access key.